vanHeemstraSystems/codebase-context/300/400/README.md

 ## 300 - ✨ Features

-🔍 Validates the structure and content of .context.md, .context.yaml, and .context.json files
+🔍 Validates the structure and content of .context.md, .context.yaml, and .context.json files<br/>
-✅ Checks for required fields and sections
+✅ Checks for required fields and sections<br/>
-📄 Verifies the format of .contextdocs.md files
+📄 Verifies the format of .contextdocs.md files<br/>
-🚫 Validates ignore patterns in .contextignore files
+🚫 Validates ignore patterns in .contextignore files<br/>
-💬 Provides detailed error messages and warnings
+💬 Provides detailed error messages and warnings<br/>